invertsys-accelerator/eks-accelerator/README.md

 ## Application Architecture

 Every application has its own dedicated namespace, service account, and dedicated load balancer.
+Contains two pools ( System pool and Node pool).
+System pool is for eks addons and node pool is for application pods

 ![App Architecture](./images/app-arch.jpg)